Brewing Guide: Pour Over

 Step 6: Add Remaining Water

-Start pouring hot water in stages, adding 100-150 grams at a time for an even extraction.
+Start pouring water in stages, adding 100-150 grams at a time for an even extraction.
 Pour over the dark spots and avoid the light ones.
 Pour water slowly in a spiral pattern that goes from the center out to the perimeter and return to the center.
 You should pour until you reach the appropriate final weight of 300 grams of water.

-Step 8: Remove and Enjoy
+Step 7: Remove and Enjoy

 Once the liquid disappears from above the grounds the brew is finished.
 Remove the brewer and serve immediately.
 Enjoy your cup of freshly brewed organic coffee!